rcdmk/aspZip/readme.md

     dim zip
     set zip = new aspZip

-You can open a ZIP file
+Open a ZIP file (create or open an existing file in disk)

     zip.OpenArquieve("path\to\file.zip") ' this creates the arquieve if it doesn't exists